 The Council plans to developing new housing, providing a mixture of tenures, under the Housing Development and Regeneration Investment Plan agreed by Policy and Resources Committee in July 2017.
-Developments are under way at Brunswick Street and Union Street.
-Lenworth House was acquired in 2018/19, and further developments are envisaged.
+Developments are close to completion at Brunswick Street and Union Street and further developments are envisaged, including Springfield Mill.
 The Council is seeking partnerships to enable further development to take place.

-In total, £67 million has been provided in the capital programme for the Housing Development and Regeneration Investment Plan.

 We aim, and are required by law, to address homelessness and rough sleeping.
 The Council has invested in temporary accommodation for homeless families, thereby ensuring a good standard of accommodation and providing a more cost-effective solution than is offered by the private sector.
-In 2018/19 we acquired 17 homes for use as temporary accommodation and we have purchased a further 10 units in 2019/20, for which £5 million has been provided in the capital programme.
+Further funding has been provided for the provision of homes for temporary accommodation adding to the number of homes already purchased.

 The Council also works with Kent County Council Social Services to deliver adaptations and facilities to enable disabled people to remain at home.
-This work forms part of the capital programme, although it is funded directly by central government grant. $\pounds$ 4 million has been provided in the capital programme for Disabled Facilities Grants.
+This work forms part of the capital programme, although it is funded directly by central government grant. \pounds 4.98 million has been provided in the capital programme for Disabled Facilities Grants.